Registered hosts and glue records

 Unable to delete registered hosts

 If you are unable to delete or save changes to a registered host record, it may still be linked to the domain.
-Check the Name servers section above the Registered hosts section on the DNS tab and delete or change the name server record that contains the host you are editing or deleting.
+Check the Name servers section above the Registered hosts section on the DNS tab and delete or change the name server record that contains the host that you are editing or deleting.